Noise-induced excitability: bloom, bust and extirpation in autotoxic population dynamics: The model

 \subsection{Microscopic derivation of mesoscopic description}

 In this work, we focus on species that modify their environment by producing toxins, which, paradoxically, limit their own population expansion.
-This ecological process is known as “autotoxicity”, and it occurs across a wide range of taxa and spatial scales~\cite{Singh01111999,Piccardi2019}.
+This ecological process is known as ``autotoxicity'', and it occurs across a wide range of taxa and spatial scales~\cite{Singh01111999,Piccardi2019}.
 Ultimately, our model will describe fluctuations at a mesoscopic level of description, i.e., characterizing the evolution of species densities rather than single individuals.
 However, we derive such a mesoscopic description from microscopic (individual-level) first principles.
 In this way, we can link parameters at the mesoscopic level with those at the microscopic one, which has a more transparent biological and physical meaning, such as, for example, per-capita death rates.
 To do so, we follow Van Kampen's system expansion~\cite {VanKam}, which is a standard procedure within out-of-equilibrium stochastic analysis.
-In particular, our starting point is a simple agent-based model without spatial interaction, describing an autotoxicity process without positive feedback.
-The model includes clonal reproduction of individuals with rate $\beta_P$, toxin production with rate $\beta_T$, natural plant death with rate $\mu_P$, and natural toxin decomposition with rate $\mu_T$.
+The aim of Van Kampen's system expansion is to approximate a microscopic model — formulated as a master equation for discrete random variables — by a coarser, mesoscopic description in terms of an SDE.
+This is achieved by truncating a series expansion of the master equation, which yields a Fokker-Planck equation.
+The SDE description is then directly obtained from the latter, since the relation between Fokker-Planck equations and Langevin equations is well-known~\cite{risken_fokker-planck_1996,Gardiner1990}.
+In particular, our starting point is a simple agent-based model without spatial interaction, describing an autotoxicity process.
 Defining $N_P$ and $N_T$, the number of individuals and toxin molecules, respectively, we characterize the probability of transitions by the transition rates: